 The change in prices from the previous period is indicated in blue as an increase (+), in red as a decrease (-) or no change (n/c) or not assessed (n/a).
 Changes for prices at the low end of each range are shown at the left and changes for prices at the high end of each range are shown at the right.
 Changes in weekly spot prices represent the changes from the previous week and changes in monthly or quarterly contract prices represent the change from the previous month or quarter.

-Some reports cover a range of products.
+Some commodity pages or reports cover a range of products.
 Trade in product of inferior quality (off-spec) is taken into consideration when it affects the market for material that meets standard specifications.
 Reference to off-spec/distressed cargo is at the discretion of the editor.

 Periods referred to in contract price quotations are either months (noted by standard abbreviations) or quarters of the calendar year.

 Contract prices for certain feedstocks are shown where appropriate.
-In all cases where feedstock prices are shown, they have been taken from the current ICIS pricing report for the product.
+In all cases where feedstock prices are shown, they have been taken from the current ICIS commodity page for the product.

 ICIS reports are written on the day of publication.
 The only exceptions are when a public holiday impacts the market.
 In some circumstances reports will be compiled one or a maximum two days early.
 When this occurs, it is clearly marked on the report.
-ICIS provides daily and weekly pricing reports.
+ICIS provides daily, weekly, bi-weekly and monthly pricing reports.
 Deadlines (unless otherwise specified in the methodology) are 1700 hours local time in London, Singapore, Shanghai and Houston.
 Market close prices refer to this deadline, unless specified otherwise.

 Contract price assessments are updated in reports as soon as possible after confirmation is obtained of contract settlement.
 Because the amount of time required to reach contract agreement varies from month to month, it is not possible to guarantee publication of monthly contract prices at the same point in each month.